ThreeRiversAINexus/softbeing/README.md

 monitored_guilds uses the name of the server and the list inside of it is the list of channels that the softbeing will monitor.

-notice_roles (really, just 1 role) is the name of the role that users will have in Discord
+notice_roles (really, just 1 role) is the name of the role that users will have in Discord.

+focus_roles are any roles that Discord users may have that the bot should include in their description of the user, as additional information about them.

 ## Personality File

 This is rather freeform and where you define the personality of the character that you want the 'softbeing' to embody.

+## CLI Agent

+If you don't want the Discord integration, you can just talk to the personality and LLM configuration with the `cli_agent.py` script.
+This way you have a simple chat 1 on 1 with it.

 ## Docker build.sh and run.sh